Abizern/hblog/content/about.markdown

 ---
 title: About Me
-description: iOS and macOS developer in London.
+description: iOS and macOS contractor in London.
 But really, I'm just this guy, you know?
+type: about
 ---

-## About

 ![Avatars](/images/avatars.jpg)